OCD isn’t what you think it is. Just ask this former quarterback.

 True OCD could look more like this: Your friend is so worried about contamination that she may wash her hands 30 times a day.
 If she touches anything outside the home, she’ll wash with bleach.
 Grocery shopping or riding the subway provoke extreme anxiety.
 Spending hours a day on her handwashing routine prevents her from leaving her apartment or engaging in social relationships.

-This example may seem extreme but not to the 1 in 40 U.S. adults who experience OCD over their lifetimes.
+This example may seem extreme, but it’s not to the 1 in 40 U.S. adults who experience OCD over their lifetimes.
 A serious mental health condition, OCD has been named one of the top 10 leading causes of disability according to the World Health Organization.
+Research shows that 25 to 40 percent of people with OCD develop substance use disorders.
+And people with OCD are 10 times more likely to die by suicide when their condition is left untreated.

 “OCD is one of the most misunderstood conditions,” said Stephen Smith, the founder and CEO of NOCD, a telehealth company that specializes in identifying and treating people with OCD.